devesmee/theatre-keeper-support/EN_SUPPORT.md

 Your visits are only saved on your device and are not stored online.
 Nobody else can access your visits.

+**Can I edit a visit?**

+Yes!
+You can do this by tapping on the visit on the overview, and then tapping on the pen in the top right corner.
+Tap the checkmark to save your changes, or on the arrow to discard your changes.

 **Can I remove a visit?**

 Yes!
 You can do this by swiping the visit to the left on the overview.
 Or by clicking on the visit and editing it, there you will see a button to remove the visit.